gohls/personal-website/client/src/components/Projects/projectDetails/personalWebsite.md

 ## Intro

-My personal portfolio website - developed to highlight qualification per its contents and per its developement itself.
+My personal portfolio website made to highlight **`me`** and my qualifications, while also highlighting my programming skills through the development itself.

-## A portofolio and playground

-My personal portofilo website!
-This website has been under developement for quite some time - I'm constantly re-design, refactoring, and reviewing.
-Hence, the quote in the welcome banner.
-It's also thought me the
+## Development Cycles

+This website has been under developement for quite some time, but it could've been done a long time ago.
+My "inner critic", or as "customer" of my own page, I keep scope creeping ideas into it.
+However, I would say it's at about 90% done, so I'm official announcing the release of `simongohl.me`!

 ## Learning of Technologies (LoT)

-As part of building my website, I wanted to learn new techologies.
-I outlined the techologies I used below with some additional information.
+As part of building my website, I want to learn new techologies.
+So as mentioned, the /🥼 directory will serve as my playground to test out things.
+As of right now, I do not have anything... but the first thing I plan on experimenting with is blockchain algorithms - maybe a blockchain bulletin board?!

-### `React`

-React is emerging as the most popluar frontend UI framework.
-After having done a few projects using React, I continue to

-find it myself a great framework to build web UI's.

-Developing my website with React has definitely boosted my skills in it.

-### `Docker`

-Docker container is another hot techology being used in deployment.

-### `CI/CD`

-This part is still being worked on.
+## Tech

+Technologies involved in my website include:

+React • Express • Docker containers • DigitalOcean droplet • Nginx • fetch requests

+(Backend functionalities is this in the works)